MaDHouSe79/mh-parking/UPDATES.md

 - ✔️ Added: Trigger for if you are using a cartief or picklock script
 - ✔️ Changes: i change the directories and added a few functions.
 - ✔️ Major cleanup and code improvement, speed up the parking, instance spawn after you get out of the vehicle after parking.
+- ✔️ Added Animation when parking the vehicle, remote control animation and sound.
 ## ---------------------------------------------Updates------------------------------------------------

 ## Added 👊😉👍 2-2-2022